forward3d/ganger/README.md

 ## Features

-- Ganger can spread the load over multiple Docker daemons, launching new containers on the least-utilised one
+- Spreads the load over multiple Docker daemons, launching new containers on the least-utilised one.
-- Ganger will try to connect to the service port a configurable number of times (with configurable timeout);
+- Tries to connect to the service port a configurable number of times (with configurable timeout);
   useful if you have a service that takes a while to start.
--
+- Tells all configured Docker daemons to pull the image on startup.

 ## An example